 Try to identify small, meaningful innovations or find narrow poorly serviced niche.
 These will be far more successful than trying to make a big leap into the unknown.

 When starting out it is critical to understand how much you can afford.
 What will you have after pooling cash savings and contributions from family and friends?

 Are you prepared to use all your assets as sureties to borrow money?

 Warning: signing sureties in favour of a bank is a serious step.
-Many business owners have later rued the day so be careful.
+Many business owners later rue the day so be VERY careful.

 Understand there is a relationship between what you put in - cash + sweat - and the return you can expect.

-A method for building a successful SMB is by bootstrapping – using internal resources to grow the business.
-Taking on the challenge knowing that with limited financial resources this must be made up with added levels of effort, ingenuity and creativity.
+One strategy for building a successful SMB is by bootstrapping – starting with limited funds and using the cash generated by the business to grow the business.
+Knowing that taking on this challenge that with limited financial resources this may be slower and will need added levels of effort, ingenuity and creativity.

-Bootstrapping will usually require the business to be profitable from the early days as the cash generated is the driver of growth.
+Bootstrapping requires the business to be profitable from the early days as the cash generated is the driver of growth.